-- Composition.
-The Honor Council of the College of Graduate Health Sciences consists of the Graduate Student Executive Council, who are voting members, and their alternates with voice but not vote.
-An alternate member may vote in the absence of a voting member for that department. - 2.
-Election of Members.
+Composition.
+The Honor Council of the College of Graduate Health Sciences consists of the Graduate Student Executive Council, who are voting members, and their alternates

+- Election of Members.
 The members of the Honor Council are selected according to the Constitution of the Student Government Association of the UTHSC College of Graduate Health Sciences, Articles IV and V. One member of the Honor Council is elected as the Honor Council President by simple majority of the Honor Council members. - 3.
 Vacancy.
 In the event of a vacancy occurring in the Honor Council, the alternate member from the department in which the vacancy occurs becomes the voting representative for that department. - 4.
 Faculty Advisor.
 The Faculty Advisor is the Associate Dean for Student Affairs who may be present at hearings with voice but no vote.
 The advisor is an ex officio member of the Graduate Student Executive Council. - 5.
 Quorum.
 Unless otherwise specified by the colleges (see addenda below), a quorum for an Honor Court Hearing must include at least five (5) members of the Honor Council.